wss-support/onboarding-training/Java/Maven/simple-pom-3/README.md

 * Review the summary of the scan.
 How many total dependencies are there?
 * Review the project created by the UA in WS UI.
 How many dependencies are there?
 * Are there any errors in the log?
 Why?
 * Pull update request for this scan and find out where are the missing dependencies?
+* **Fix your local pom.xml to see all the direct dependencies**